 Agriculture is one of Connecticut's most vital economic sectors, and at its heart is the state's extraordinary farmland.
 The Department of Agriculture preserves working lands by acquiring development rights to agricultural properties through two programs, ensuring that the land remains available only for agricultural use in perpetuity: the Farmland Preservation Program (FPP).

 A permanent restriction on non-agricultural uses is placed on the deed to these properties, but the farms remain in private ownership and continue to pay local property taxes.
-The program is voluntary and gives farmers a realistic alternative to selling their land for residential development.
+The programs are voluntary and give farmers a realistic alternative to selling their land for residential development.

 Applications are evaluated according to state regulation criteria, which recognize the benefits of clustering farms with a high percentage of prime farmland soils in active farm communities.

 As of February 2020, the programs have preserved more than 45,300 acres on 373 farms.
 The long-term goal is to preserve 130,000 acres.